Leslie Jones' Netflix Stand-Up Special Has A Major Game Of Thrones Connection

 Jones has been working as a comedian since the late 1980s, but Time Machine is her very first stand-up special.
-In the forthcoming Netflix production, Jones will tackle all things life, work, and love with her trademark sense of humor — the same humor that drew GoT's David Benioff and D.B.
+In the forthcoming Netflix production, Jones will tackle all things life, work, and love with her trademark sense of humour — the same humour that drew GoT's David Benioff and D.B.
 Weiss to the project in the first place.

 Advertisement